RunforgeMC/.github/profile/README.md

 ## Hi there 👋

-We are RunforgeMC, a team of developers, builders, artists, and server managers, making an experience inspired by the rougelite genre in MineCraft.
+We are RunforgeMC, a team of developers, builders, artists, and server managers, making an experience inspired by the rougelite genre in Minexraft.

 ## Website